tenebrousedge/shell_guide/shell_guide.md

 > Note:
 If you're reading this and you have a good usage example, please submit a pull request.
 What this technically does is spawn the new command in what's called a subshell.
 It will probably be a very long time before you use this, unless you use Linux and have a bad habit of spawning graphical programs from the command line.

+### Silencing Errors

+This deserves its own little subheader.
+The idea is that otherwise those errors are going to be passed as input to some other function that's probably expecting only a list of file names. `/dev/null` is a special file that discards all input to it, and the `2>` refers to the error stream.
+There is also a `/dev/zero`, `/dev/random`, and `/dev/urandom`, and these spit out zeros or random numbers until you tell them to stop.
+Mostly you need to know that these exist, and that you can do more complicated things with redirecting error and input streams if you really need to.

 ## History